 Learning Communities (LC) allow students to enroll in a preset group of classes with other students who share the same passions, interests, or specific field of study.
 Students take major and general education classes together (between 1-3 semesters) and work closely with specific faculty and counselors assigned to their learning community and invested in student success.
 Programs are co-created for students starting higher education journeys at Skyline College.

 the Learning Community Courses and schedules handout and link to the courses on WebSchedule

-Registration for Fall 2021 began on May 5th, please visit the Registration page for more information.
+Registration for Spring 2022 will begin in November 3, 2021, please visit the Registration page for more information.
 Please contact your Counselor or set-up an appointment to connect with a Counselor via your SMCCD OneLogin account (instructions can be found here: SMCCD Student Success Link) to ensure a completed Student Educational Plan is active and you have a valid registration date for this next semester.

 By linking basic skills courses, G.E. requirements, and relevant, student-focused curriculum, learning communities help to support pathways to earning a degree or certificate.
 There are three LC categories - Arts, Languages & Communication; Science, Technology & Health; and Society & Education and a search term to find program courses in WebSchedule.